Rustixir/darkapp/README.md

 # darkapp
-movies store app with darkbird + actix-web
+movies store service with darkbird + actix-web

+darkbird is realtime in-memory document oriented also increase productivity speed,  see this crud service